triestpa/Police-Analysis-Python/README.md

 ### 1.0 - Preview the Available Data

-We can get a quick preview of the first ten rows of the dataset with the `head()` method.
+We can get a quick preview of the first ten rows of the data set with the `head()` method.

 ```python
 df_vt.head()